Riggs9715/Dotfiles/README.md

 currently treesitter downloads for all languages since its pretty quick and ensures if I need something its there.
 Might change this once I add LSPs

+## Cosmic

+temporarily removed as having their files here causes weird issues with stow